edinel/recipes/_recipes/DateNutBread.md

     - 2 cups boiling water
     - 2 tsp baking soda
     - 2 cups sugar
-    - 1 stick butter
+    - "1 stick butter"
-    - 2 eggs
+    - "2 eggs"
     - "1 Tbsp vanilla"
-    - "3 &frac13; cups all-purpose or whole wheat (or a mix) flour"
+    - "3 &frac13; cups all-purpose flour (or whole wheat (or a mix))"
-    - 2 cups chopped nuts
+    - "2 cups chopped nuts"

 directions:
     - Pour the boiling water over the dates and baking soda and allow to cool.
     - Cream together butter and sugar; add eggs and vanilla.
     - Blend the date mixture into the butter-sugar mixture, then add in nuts.
     - Fold in flour.
-DO NOT OVERMIX
+Don't overmix!
+But whole wheat flour makes this less of a risk.
     - Bake at 350° for 30 to 40 minutes, or until a knife inserted comes out clean.

 ---